ferdesmello/sci-fi-books-evolution/README.md

 You can read in detail all the process of the data and analysis of the results [here](https://fdesmello.wordpress.com/2024/11/21/a-journey-through-160-years-of-sci-fi-novels-a-study-using-data-and-ai/).

-But, in short, I scraped data about thousands of sci-fi books from [Goodreads](https://www.goodreads.com/) lists and shelves, and the books' [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) articles, cleaned and reduced the data, selected the top 200 novels per decade (or all the novels if fewer than 200 per decade), and fed that into GPT-5 (GPT-4o and Gemini 2.0 Flash in the first tries) via the OpenAI API, asking about many plot-related things.
+But, in short, I scraped data about thousands of sci-fi books from [Goodreads](https://www.goodreads.com/) lists and shelves, and the books' [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) articles, cleaned and reduced the data, selected the top 200 novels per decade (or all the novels if fewer than 200 per decade), and fed that into GPT-5 (in the first tries, I used GPT-4o and Gemini 2.0 Flash) via the OpenAI API, asking about many plot-related things.
 Then, I aggregated the results in figures to see how things changed over time.

 ## What the code does

 ### 1. Scraping the data

 I intended to scrape data directly from the [science fiction book shelf](https://www.goodreads.com/shelf/show/science-fiction) on Goodreads, but it didn't work, and for some error, it only shows books until page [25](https://www.goodreads.com/shelf/show/science-fiction?page=25).
-I contorned this by downloading the pages and reading them locally. **1_Goodreads_scraper_SHELF.py** reads HTML files in the folder **Saved_pages** and searches for links to the book pages and downloads data for book's _title_, _author_, _year_ published, number of _pages_, if it is part of a _series_, average _rate_, number of _ratings_, _genres_, _synopsis_ and the longest of the first two _reviews_, saving everything in the **sci-fi_books_SHELF.csv** file at the end.
+I got around that by downloading the pages and reading them locally.

+**1_Goodreads_scraper_SHELF.py** reads the HTML files in the folder **Data/Saved_pages** and searches for links to the book pages and downloads data for book's _title_, _author_, _year_ published, number of _pages_, if it is part of a _series_, average _rate_, number of _ratings_, _genres_, _synopsis_ and the longest of the first two _reviews_, saving everything in the **sci-fi_books_SHELF.csv** file at the end.

 You will have to download and put the HTML files in the Saved_pages folder by hand.
 I didn't include them here because they are big and use too much space.